MarcusZeal/mystara-isle-canon/content/Sessions/Session 2.md

 - **Whispered Conversations**: The players overhear hushed voices among some goblins discussing recent strange behavior and the mysterious disappearances of their kin.

 **Dialogue**:
 - **Concerned Goblin**: "Have you seen how he’s changed?
 It’s like he’s not the same goblin...
-That’s not goblin."
+Is he even Golbin?"
 - **Wary Goblin**: "I don’t trust the newcomers.
 Too many strange things happening.
-That’s not goblin."
+Are we sure they’re Goblin."

 **Perception Check (DC 10)**:
-- Success: The players overhear whispered conversations and notice the unease among the goblins.
+- Success: You overhear whispered conversations and notice the unease among the goblins.
 - Failure: The players still sense the general tension but might miss specific details.

 #### Key Descriptions to Emphasize